 As I’ve been meditating on what the Holy Spirit is saying, and the significant theme of new wine throughout Scripture, here are nine key insights that stand out:

-1. New Wine is Associated with the Holy Spirit
+1. The Bible Associates New Wine with the Holy Spirit

 Wine is symbolic of the Holy Spirit and Jesus spoke of it in association with the move of God (Matt 9:17) .

-In the New Testament, the infilling of the Spirit is compared and contrasted to drinking wine.
+In the New Testament, observers and writers compare and contrast the infilling of the Spirit to drinking wine.

 ‘And be not drunk with wine, wherein is excess; but be filled with the Spirit’ (Eph 5:18 KJVS, see also Acts 2:13)